“ The care of the hounds

 Ridinger, Johann Elias (Ulm 1698 – Augsburg 1767).
 This Stag of 28.
 Points has been shot by His Serene Highness the ruling Sire Landgrave (Louis VIII) of Hesse Darmstatt 1742. the 10th 8bris near Battenberg in the forest of the same name.
 Above the already bagged stag the leashed leader, on the right very nicely the flint-lock gun with the ramrod attached to the gun barrel.
-Etching & engraving.
+Copper printing plate in reverse.
 Inscribed: 57. / Joh.
 El.
 Ridinger del. sculps. et exc.
 Aug.
 Vind.
 1753., otherwise in German as above.
-13½ × 9⅝ in (34.2 × 24.5 cm).
+13¾ × 9⅞ in (34.9 × 25.2 cm).

-Thienemann & Schwarz 299; Ridinger Catalog Darmstadt, 1999, VI.3 with ill.; Siebert-Weitz, Ridinger, 1999, pp. 28 f. with ill. – Plate 57 of the till today unmatched comprehensive standard work Exact and True Representation of Both the Most Wondrous Deer and Other Particular Animals … of the Rarities showing in Nature published for subscription. – With 21 × 14⅛ in (53.3 × 36 cm) sheet size extremely wide-margined impression on laid paper with typographical watermark untrimmed on three sides. – Two tiny(est) tears backed acid-freely in the 9.5 cm wide white lower margin.
+to sheet 57 (etching with engraving, Thienemann & Schwarz 299; Ridinger Catalog Darmstadt, 1999, VI.3, ill.; Siebert-Weitz, Ridinger, 1999, pp. 28 f. with ill.) of the still today unsurpassed 101-sheet set Exact and True Representation of Both the Most Wondrous Deer and Other Particular Animals … of the Rarities showing in Nature published for subscription since 1735 at the latest

 “ Above (the stag) stands a so-called leader …